3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 ## Source code

 As I mentioned at beginning code is available on [3mdeb git repo](https://github.com/3mdeb/edk2/tree/apu2-uefi).
 With it you can build coreboot.rom that boots to UEFI Shell.
-There are plenty things to do ie. `map` and probably other commands do not work properly.
+There are plenty things to do i.e. `map` and probably other commands do not work properly.
 Feel free to contribute.

 ## Summary

 Above steps gave me ability to enable UEFI payload on top of coreboot firmware.
-This configuration seems to heavily use AGESA, which is very similar to Intel FSP being responsible for big part of hardware initialization as well as exposing artifacts for UEFI-aware payload, bootloader and operating system.
+This configuration seems to heavily use AGESA, which is a very similar to Intel FSP being responsible for big part of hardware initialization as well as exposing artifacts for UEFI-aware payload, bootloader and operating system.

-This blog post can open possibilities to boot UEFI-aware OSes on PC Engines APU2 platform as well as give ability to research more extensively AGESA firmware.
+This blog post can open possibilities to boot UEFI-aware OSes on PC Engines APU2 platform as well as give ability to research more AGESA firmware more extensively.

 If you are interested in enabling UEFI-aware operating system on your platform that already support coreboot do not hesitate to contact us.
 If you have any